- Tutoring: help students in various academic subjects (especially science, math, and English) during school.

-• The after-school program is designed to provide students with support through a computer-based learning program.
+- The after-school program: designed to provide students with support through a computer-based learning program.
 Details for this program (and availability for volunteers) are pending.

-• Participating students are in 9th through 12th grade.
+- Participating students are in ninth through twelfth grade.

 Coaching in various academic subjects

 Please note: There is minimum commitment required for this site.
 25 hours of service must be completed in a regular weekly schedule.

 In-class: If available, you can be paired with a student/teacher in a classroom that matches your Service-Learning course (esp. algebra, geometry and reading).

 There are a number of special programs relating to STEM.
 Your classes can come up with fun, engaging activities to do with the Kaimuki students on their campus or on ours.
 Contact Candice Sakuda if you’re interested in developing these kinds of lessons.